elhawk/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/CheckFileInfo.rst

             the default value is appropriate and set it accordingly if not.
 See the :ref:`RenameFile` operation for more details.

+    HostName
+         A **string**, provided by the host, used to identify it.
+This property is used to identify users belonging to a host in the :ref:`SearchPeople` operation.

     LastModifiedTime
         A **string** that represents the last time that the file was modified.
 This time must always be a must be a :abbr:`UTC (Coordinated Universal Time)` time, and must be formatted in ISO 8601 round-trip format.
 For